 - Keep refrigerated for up to a week or frozen for up to 3 months.

 * Use Plant-Based vanilla protein powder for vegan and/or paleo version.
-When doing so, reduce the amount of coconut flour used to 1 teaspoon and gradually add more coconut milk, spoon by spoon, until you can easily shape the mixture into balls.
+When doing so, do not use coconut flour and gradually add more coconut milk, spoon by spoon, until you can easily shape the mixture into balls.
 This step is very important as plant-based protein powder absorbs much more moisture than regular whey.

 ** The type of dark chocolate used should be compliant with your personal diet.